NedcloarBR/N-D-B/Docs/Configuration.md

    - `DatabaseName` your database name same from `DATABASE_URL`
    - `DatabasePassword` your database password same from `DATABASE_URL`

-   - `LavalinkHOST` if you're Self Hosting Lavalink set this config as "localhost"
-   - `LavalinkPassword` by default this config is "youshallnotpass" check your `./Packages/Lavalink/application.yml`
-   - `LavalinkPort` by default this config is "2333" check your `./Packages/Lavalink/application.yml`
-   - `SpotifyClientId` you can get it from: [Spotify Developer Portal](https://developer.spotify.com)
-   - `SpotifyClientSecret` you can get it from: [Spotify Developer Portal](https://developer.spotify.com)

 2. `./.env`

 - `POSTGRES_DB` The database name that is used by Prima in Client
 - `POSTGRES_DB` The database password that is used by Prima in Client
-- `LAVALINK_SERVER_PASSWORD` by default this config is "youshallnotpass" check your `./Packages/Lavalink/application.yml`

 3. `./Packages/Client/Src/Config/Config.ts`